jtourig/gostripes/README.md

 ```
 go_object <- process_bams(go_object, "./scratch/cleaned_bams", cores = 4)
 ```

+## NOTE: The functions below are now better implemented/maintained in the [TSRexploreR](https://github.com/zentnerlab/TSRexploreR) package and are not included in the automated workflow command above

 ### Feature Counting

 After the quality contol steps, the resulting BAMs can be used for RNA-seq like feature counting.